spolu/settle/site/content/posts/settle-introduction.md

 *Value-exchange for humans and machines alike*

-Settle was born out of experimenting with what would be the simplest way to let machines and humans issue IOUs ("I owe you") and exchange them safely.
-Early on, I experimented with tooling around Bitcoin (colored coins), Stellar, and Ethereum (simple asset contracts), but run into the exact same issues on each of these systems:
+Settle was born out of the idea of experimenting with what would be the simplest way to let machines and humans issue IOUs ("I owe you") and exchange them safely.
+Early on, I tinkered with tooling around Bitcoin (colored coins), Stellar, and Ethereum (simple asset contracts), but run into the exact same issues on each of these systems:

 - Even if you exchange IOUs, you have to pay transaction fees to maintain the blockchain backing each of these systems.
 So you really can't openly onboard